docwire/docwire/README.md

 - **Semantic Chunking (planned)**: Group related content using the SDK's chunking feature to create contextually rich embeddings that capture the nuances of the document's structure.

-- **Integration with Embedding Models**: Once the data is preprocessed and structured, you can use [openai::embed](https://docwire.readthedocs.io/en/latest/classdocwire_1_1openai_1_1embed.html) or [local_ai::embed](https://docwire.readthedocs.io/en/latest/classdocwire_1_1local__ai_1_1embed.html) or integrate with your choice of embedding models, such as word2vec, GloVe, or BERT, to generate embeddings that can be used in various NLP tasks.
+- **Integration with Embedding Models**: Once the data is preprocessed and structured, you can use [openai::embed](https://docwire.readthedocs.io/en/latest/classdocwire_1_1openai_1_1embed.html), the local embedding steps `ai::local::passage::embedder` and `ai::local::query::embedder`, or integrate with your choice of embedding models, such as word2vec, GloVe, or BERT.
+Generated embeddings can be used in various NLP tasks.

 - **Enhancing AI/NLP Pipelines**: Embeddings obtained from DocWire SDK can be used to enhance AI/NLP pipelines, enabling more accurate and context-aware applications such as document classification, sentiment analysis, and information retrieval.